 Senate Bill 283 directs the Oregon Health Authority (OHA) to review studies of the health effects of exposure to microwave radiation (subsequently referred to as radiofrequency radiation or RFR), particularly from the use of wireless network technologies in schools or similar environments.
-The review results are to be reported to an interim committee of the Oregon Legislative Assembly related to education not later than January 2, 2021.
+The review results will be reported to an interim committee of the Oregon Legislative Assembly related to education not later than January 2, 2021.

-At OHA, a four-member team comprised of two graduate student researchers and two senior Public Health Division staff members, educated and experienced in toxicology and radiation health physics, focused we focused our a review on epidemiology studies that examined a relationship between RFR exposure and various endpoints that include cancer or tumor formation, noncancer toxicity effects, mental health, and sleep.
-Few studies were available that specifically included children; therefore, we included all studies in humans not including occupational settings due to the high exposures of the latter.
+An OHA team comprised of two graduate student researchers with training in epidemiology and two senior Public Health Division staff members, educated and experienced in toxicology and radiation health physics conducted the review.
+The review focused on epidemiology studies that examined a relationship between RFR exposure and various endpoints that include cancer or tumor formation, noncancer toxicity effects, mental health, and sleep.
+Few studies were available that specifically included children; therefore, OHA included all studies in humans not including occupational settings due to the high exposures of the latter.

-Most-of the reviewed studies that we reviewed-relied on exposure to cell phones or other devices that emit RFR without measuring RFR.
-We The OHA team identified relevant RFR emissions to be in the frequency range of cell phones and Wi-Fi, or approximately between 1.6 gigahertz (GHz) and 30 GHz.
+Most of the reviewed studies relied on exposure to cell phones or other devices that emit RFR without measuring RFR.
+OHA identified relevant RFR emissions to be in the frequency range of cell phones and Wi-Fi, or approximately between 1.6 gigahertz (GHz) and 30 GHz.

-WeThe team found insufficient evidence to indicate a causal relationship between cell phone exposures and cancer endpoints.
+OHA found insufficient evidence to indicate a causal relationship between cell phone exposures and cancer endpoints.
 Although an association between long-term cell phone use and various brain cancers was found in some studies, more studies found no association between long-term use and cancers.
 Moreover, findings were not consistent among studies and some studies found an increase in tumor incidence that would be expected to surface after a longer period of exposure than reported in some studies in association with RFR.
 Further, most studies were not able to measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.

-WeThe team also reviewed the literature for a potential effect on noncancer endpoints and functions, such as auditory function, cognitive function, nervous system, miscarriage, reproductive system, sleep, mental health, and others.
+OHA also reviewed the literature for a potential effect on noncancer endpoints and functions, such as auditory function, cognitive function, nervous system, miscarriage, reproductive system, sleep, mental health, and others.
 Like the studies that examined cancer endpoints, most noncancer studies were not able to measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.
-Moreover, many of the studies are cross-sectional looking at a slice of time rather than longitudinally following people over time to look at changes.
+Moreover, many of the studies are cross-sectional looking at a slice of time rather than following people over time to look at changes.
 This makes it difficult to draw conclusions about the effects of RFR exposure on health.